 - Gently close your lips and breathe through your nose

 - Trace the movement of your inhale down, past your chest, into your belly

 - Relax your jaw.
 Let your tongue fall away from the roof of your mouth.
 Unclench any clenched teeth.

 - Practice counting—count to five on the inhale and five again on the exhale.
 Repeat for as long as you need until you feel centered—like you are no longer ready to fight or flee.

 Breath is the most simple and rich source of prana that you use to fuel all other body functions.
 It is important that you do not take for granted this most basic process.
-Instead, find time in the day to practice awareness around your breathing.
+Instead, find time in the day to practice awareness around your breathing and do a few breathing exercises.
 Whether you have time for a full Pranayama practice, or simply find yourself breathing more through your nose and less through your mouth, you will be doing good for both your body and your mind.